jmachnik/mapTracking/README.md

 ## What could be done in future

 * More test
+* Some  // @ts-ignore should be omitted or ts coniguration could be enchanced to provide better TypeScript usage
 * Some refactor in Redux actions on how followed point is picked
-* App.test. is crashing - because of some configuration problems in setupTests.ts
+* App.test. is crashing - I am having some configuration problems in setupTests.tsx file
+* UI cann be prettier - obviously
 ## Tech stack

-I used
 * React.js with Typescript (Create React App)
-* Redux
+* Redux (it was optional but I wanted to at least scratch the surface)
-* Jest for tests
+* Jest for tests - I've met some config issues here

+## CREATE REACT APP README FILE CONTENT
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts